The House Exterior Interiors Plans Location Request a Viewing

 Proven Rental Income

+Categorized as a 4-star tourist property in Istria, managed by Ave Robur d.o.o.
 Successfully let as a luxury holiday home for several years.
-Immediately re-licensable.
+Licensed for commercial rental at any time.
 A compelling investment alongside personal use.

 Local Craft Throughout